kochb/newrelic-clojure-bug/README.md

 NewRelic & Clojure
 ==================

-This app demonstrates a regression introduced in the New Relic Java notifier version 3.2.0.
-It causes no data to be reported to the dashboard.
+This app demonstrates a regression in the New Relic Java notifier which causes no data to be reported to the dashboard.
+This issue was introduced in version 3.2.0, and tests indicate it still exists in the most recent version 3.2.3.

 Configuration
 -------------